There are different options to cross the river Mersey in Liverpool:

-For using the Mersey Tunnel in Liverpool you have to pay.
+For using the Mersey Tunnels in Liverpool you have to pay.
 Exemptions see below.

 Mersey Gateway and Silver Jubilee Bridge: all vehicles except public transport and motorcycles.